-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jacksonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jacksonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jacksonville are a mix of both white- and blue-collar jobs.
 Overall, Jacksonville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jacksonville who work in office and administrative support (14.68%), sales jobs (10.59%), and food service (8.68%).

-The percentage of adults in Jacksonville who are college-educated is close to the national average for all communities of 21.84%: 19.54% of the adults in Jacksonville have a bachelor's degree or advanced degree.
+The education level of Jacksonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.54% of adults 25 and older in Jacksonville have a college degree.

 The per capita income in Jacksonville in 2010 was $21,119, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,476 for a family of four.
 However, Jacksonville contains both very wealthy and poor people as well.

 Jacksonville is an extremely ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jacksonville include Irish, German, English, African, and Scottish.